FairlyTales/xlsx2csv_converter/README.md

 .gitignore files in the `\input` and the `\output` folders are for git to track these directories so that they could be uploaded to the github.

 Parser converts only first sheet of the xlsx file.

-Empty cells will be excluded from the resulting csv file.